 5. It can boost brain function

-Vitamin D could have benefits for both mind and body; evidence shows there are links between low vitamin D levels and dementia.
+This vital vit could have benefits for both mind and body; evidence shows there are links between low vitamin D levels and dementia.

-Vitamin D can be found in brain tissue and two large studies recently suggested that low vitamin D levels could increase the risk of developing dementia.
+It can be found in brain tissue and two large studies recently suggested that low vitamin D levels could increase the risk of developing dementia.
 Researchers now agree that large-scale studies should be carried out to fully investigate the link.

 Get more advice on staying well all winter in our dedicated seasonal wellbeing section.